Northern Highlands Regional High School: Athletics

 The boys' tennis team won the 2008 North I, Group III state sectional championship with a 4–1 win in the tournament final over Fair Lawn High School.
 The 2014 boys' tennis team won the North I, Group III state sectional championship with a 3–2 win in the tournament final over Northern Valley Regional High School Demarest.
 The 2017 boys' tennis team won the North I, Group III state section championship with a 3–2 win in the tournament final over Wayne Hills High School.

 The 2008 girls' volleyball team won its first state championship by defeating West Morris Central High School 17–25, 25–22, 25–19, the school's first state championship victory since 1993.

-The girls fencing team won the overall state team championship in 2010, 2011 and 2013, was sabre team winner in 2005–2007 and 2011, was the foil team winner in 2010, 2011, 2013, 2019 and 2020, and was épée team winner in 2013.
+The girls' fencing team won the overall state team championship in 2010, 2011 and 2013, was sabre team winner in 2005–2007 and 2011, was the foil team winner in 2010, 2011, 2013, 2019 and 2020, and was épée team winner in 2013.
 The program's three state titles are ranked fourth in the state, while the nine squad titles are ranked second statewide.
 The team won state sectionals in 2008–09, becoming the number one fencing team in Bergen County.
 Then, they went on to the state championships where they were defeated 17–10 by Governor Livingston High School for first in the state.
 However, in the 2009–10 season the girls' team made it back to the state tournament against Governor Livingston where they won.

-The wrestling team won the North I Group III state sectional championship in 2013.
+The boys' wrestling team won the North I Group III state sectional championship in 2013.

-The girls' bowling team won the 2014 North I Group III Sectional title.
+The girls' bowling team won the 2014 North I Group III sectional title.

 The 2016 baseball team won the NJSIAA North I Group III sectional championship, defeating Ramapo High School, 6–4 in the sectional final.
 Two games later the men's baseball team won their first outright NJSIAA Group III state championship in school history, defeating Ocean City High School, 7–2 in the tournament final.
 The team ended with a 23–10 record, finishing ranked 2nd in Bergen County and 7th in the State and were named by The Record as Team of the Year for the 2016 season.

 The boys' bowling team won the 2017 North I Group IV Sectional title.